 If you’re keen to get the latest and greatest improvements, you can use the Gutenberg plugin on your site.
 With releases done nearly every two weeks by numerous contributors, it’s being tested by thousands of different people all over the world, from big news organizations, to small businesses, to professional and personal bloggers.

 * The post statistics on this page are obtained from WordPress.com sites and sites running Jetpack — which report whether Gutenberg was used to author the post.
 The post statistics only include posts created since late August 2018.
 The actual number is higher.

 A Few Statistics Of Note

-The top nine blocks in usage across WordPress.com and sites running Jetpack are:
+The top 10 blocks in usage across WordPress.com and sites running Jetpack are:

-Of note is that web pages these days are, on the average, filled with images — via the Image block and the Gallery block — in a significant ratio of roughly 1 or more images per every three paragraph blocks.
+Of note is that web pages these days are, on the average, filled with images — via the Image block — in a significant ratio of roughly 1 or more images per every four paragraph blocks.

-The relative proportion of Gutenberg blocks indicates an attempt by the author to minimize the amount of writing they need to do by including:
+The relative proportion of Gutenberg blocks indicates an attempt by the author to minimize the amount of writing they need to do and an effort to begin building out their content by including:

 - Lots of lists.

 - Lots of images.